Start-Up and Support

 Who is responsible for the post-operative patient?

-We encourage MOVES surgeons to participate as an integrative surgical solution approach to all general practice clients.
+We encourage MOVES surgeons to take an integrative surgical solution approach to all general practice clients.
 This approach promotes teamwork between the general practice and surgery team.
 At the time of consent for surgery, a MOVES surgeon is expected to call the pet’s owner before and after surgery.
 These discussions should be brief, but include an introduction, confirmation of procedure, brief list of complications, and expected outcome/recovery.

 After surgery, the patient is under the care of the general practice and attending veterinarian.
 Many times, the decision to send a pet home or to stay at the general practice post-operatively depends on the type of procedure, expected discomfort level, willingness of owner to care for pet, and recovery of pet.
 It is the general practice’s duty to inform pet owners on the practice policy of anesthesia and overnight care.
 We strongly recommend overnight monitoring at a nearby 24-hour ER for general practices not equipped for surgical procedures or for cases requiring critical care monitoring post-operatively.